sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ## Safety Mechanisms

-A program can crash for various reason.
-It might because of compiler failure, but more often, due to unsafe program.
+A program can crash for various reasons.
+It might be because of compiler failures, but more often, due to unsafe programs.
 Csmith wants to avoid these pitfalls with proper safety mechanisms.

 **Discussion:** Think about what safety issues can be caused by the randomly generated programs.

 A summary of all mechanisms shown below.
-We will provide detail explanation for it.
+We will provide detailed explanations for it.

 <img src="safety_mechanism.jpg" style="width: 70%">

 ### Integer Safety

-The safety problem of integer comes from undefined behaviors (UB) such as signed overflow:
+The safety problem of integers comes from undefined behaviors (UB) such as signed overflow:

 ```c++
 int signedOverflow(int x) {